rust-lang/cargo/doc/man/cargo-vendor.md

 {{/option}}

 {{#option "`--respect-source-config`" }}
-Instead of ignoring `[source]` configuration by default in `.cargo/config.toml` read it and use it when downloading crates from crates.io, for example
+Instead of ignoring `[source]` configuration by default in `.cargo/config.toml`, read it and use it when downloading crates.
 {{/option}}

 {{#option "`--versioned-dirs`" }}